pnp/script-samples/scripts/pnp-modern-searchv3-scanner/README.md

 Unfortunaly the Modern Search V3 web parts are not automatically upgraded to V4.
 This script will scan your tenant for Modern Search V3 web parts and output a CSV file with the results.

+This script is based on an idea and a script from Marc Anderson, which can be found here: https://sympmarc.com/2021/04/06/upgrading-the-pnp-modern-search-web-parts-from-v3-to-v4-where-are-they/

 ![Example Screenshot](assets/example.png)

 Connect to SharePoint Online using any of the options, even Username + keyword might work,  if you do not have MFA enabled.